Defective or Incomplete? Why the distinction matters

 Any applicable defects liability period has not expired;

-In the context of a claim for defective residential work or specialist work (3) performed in New South Wales, rectification by the responsible contractor is determined to be the preferred outcome.
+In the context of a claim for defective residential work or specialist work [4] in New South Wales, rectification by the responsible contractor is determined to be the preferred outcome [5].

 What is incomplete work?

-Incomplete work generally refers to construction or trade work a contractor was required to perform, but did not perform.
+Incomplete work generally refers to construction or trade work which a contractor was contracted to perform, but has not performed.

-An example of incomplete work is a failure to install a major building element such as windows or a roof.
-(4)
+An example of incomplete work is not installing a major building element such as a roof or windows.
+[6]

-Work is incomplete if not commenced under a progress stage at the time the contract ends (terminated) or when the contractor ceases work.
+Work is usually incomplete if not undertaken or completed by a contractor under a progress stage when the contractor ceased works on the site.

-Before practical completion, and while the contract is on foot (not terminated), the contractor is entitled to perform and complete any incomplete work under the contract.
+Before practical completion, and while the contract is on foot and not terminated, the contractor is entitled to perform and complete any incomplete work under the contract.

 Claim for incomplete work

-Where an owner has terminated the contract due to the contractor’s serious breach, the owner would usually be entitled to damages (compensation) from the responsible contractor for the increased cost of completing the incomplete work (5) calculated as:
+Where an owner has terminated the contract due to the contractor’s serious breach or repudiation, the owner would usually be entitled to damages (compensation) from the responsible contractor for the increased cost of completing the incomplete work [7], calculated as:

-The amount the owner is to pay another (third party) contractor to complete the incomplete work;
+the amount the owner is required to pay to another (third party) contractor to complete the incomplete work;

-LESS the amount the owner would have had to pay the responsible contractor to complete that incomplete work.
+less the amount the owner would have had to pay the responsible contractor to complete the incomplete work.

-However, damages for the increased cost of completing the incomplete work will usually not be awarded to an owner if the contractor terminates the contract due to the owner’s serious breach.
-This is because the owner’s own breach and conduct caused the contract to end and therefore cannot claim for a future loss they caused.
+However, damages for the increased cost of completing the incomplete work will usually not be awarded if the contractor terminates the contract due to the owner’s serious breach or repudiation.
+This is because the owner could not claim for a future loss caused by their own breach and conduct.

 Why the distinction matters